๐Ÿ”ฌGeneral Biology I

 RNA Polymerase Binds to the Promoter

-• Promoter sequences are specific DNA regions upstream of genes that act as "start here" signals—in prokaryotes, look for the TATA box around -10 and -35 positions
+• Promoter sequences are specific DNA regions upstream of genes that act as "start here" signals.
+In prokaryotes, a well-known promoter element is the TATA box (found around the -10 position, sometimes called the Pribnow box).

-• Transcription factors (in eukaryotes) must bind first, recruiting RNA polymerase to form the transcription initiation complex
+• In eukaryotes, transcription factors must bind to the promoter first, then they recruit RNA polymerase to form the transcription initiation complex.

-• This step determines which genes are expressed—a key concept for understanding gene regulation and cell differentiation
+• This step determines which genes are expressed, which is why it's central to understanding gene regulation and cell differentiation.

 DNA Double Helix Unwinds

-• RNA polymerase itself unwinds approximately 10-20 base pairs, creating the transcription bubble where synthesis occurs
+• RNA polymerase itself unwinds approximately 10-20 base pairs of DNA, creating the transcription bubble where synthesis occurs.

-• Only the template strand (also called the antisense strand) is read; the coding strand has the same sequence as the RNA product (except T→U)
+• Only the template strand (also called the antisense strand) is read.
+The other strand, called the coding strand (or sense strand), has the same sequence as the RNA product, except with T instead of U.

-• Helicase is NOT required for transcription—RNA polymerase handles unwinding, unlike DNA replication
+• Helicase is NOT required for transcription.
+RNA polymerase handles unwinding on its own, which is different from DNA replication.

-Compare: Transcription initiation vs. DNA replication initiation—both require unwinding and specific start sites, but transcription uses promoters while replication uses origins of replication.
+Compare: Transcription initiation vs. DNA replication initiation.
+Both require unwinding and specific start sites, but transcription uses promoters while replication uses origins of replication.
 RNA polymerase doesn't need a primer; DNA polymerase does.
-FRQs love asking you to distinguish these processes.

 Elongation: Building the RNA

 Once initiation is complete, the real synthesis begins.
-Elongation is all about directionality and complementary base pairing—two concepts the AP exam tests repeatedly.
+Elongation is all about directionality and complementary base pairing, two concepts that get tested repeatedly.

 Template Strand Is Read 3' to 5'

-• RNA polymerase reads the template strand in the 3' to 5' direction, which means the RNA is synthesized 5' to 3'—this directionality is universal for nucleic acid synthesis
+• RNA polymerase reads the template strand in the 3' to 5' direction, which means the new RNA is synthesized 5' to 3'.
+This directionality is universal for all nucleic acid synthesis.

-• Antiparallel orientation between template and product ensures proper base pairing geometry
+• The antiparallel orientation between template and product ensures proper base pairing geometry.

-• If asked "which direction does RNA polymerase move?"—it moves along the template toward the 3' end of that strand
+• If you're asked "which direction does RNA polymerase move?", it moves along the template toward the 3' end of that strand.

 Complementary RNA Nucleotides Are Added

-• Base pairing follows specific rules: A pairs with U (not T!), and C pairs with G—this is how genetic information transfers accurately
+• Base pairing follows specific rules: A pairs with U (not T), and C pairs with G. This is how genetic information transfers accurately from DNA to RNA.

-• RNA polymerase uses ribonucleoside triphosphates (NTPs) as substrates, releasing pyrophosphate with each addition
+• RNA polymerase uses ribonucleoside triphosphates (NTPs) as substrates, releasing pyrophosphate (two phosphate groups) with each nucleotide addition.
+The energy from cleaving those phosphates drives the reaction forward.

-• The 2' hydroxyl group on ribose distinguishes RNA nucleotides from DNA's deoxyribose—this makes RNA less stable but more versatile
+• The 2' hydroxyl group on ribose distinguishes RNA nucleotides from DNA's deoxyribose.
+This makes RNA less chemically stable but more functionally versatile.

 RNA Strand Elongates

-• Elongation proceeds at roughly 40-80 nucleotides per second in prokaryotes—much slower in eukaryotes due to chromatin
+• Elongation proceeds at roughly 40-80 nucleotides per second in prokaryotes, and is generally slower in eukaryotes due to the need to navigate chromatin structure.

-• No proofreading occurs during transcription (unlike DNA replication), resulting in a higher error rate—but this is tolerable because many RNA copies are made
+• No proofreading occurs during transcription (unlike DNA replication), resulting in a higher error rate.
+This is tolerable because the cell makes many RNA copies of each gene, so a few errors won't cause lasting damage.

-Compare: RNA polymerase vs. DNA polymerase—both synthesize 5' to 3' and use complementary base pairing, but RNA polymerase doesn't require a primer and lacks proofreading ability.
-This difference explains why mutations in DNA are more serious than transcription errors.
+Compare: RNA polymerase vs. DNA polymerase.
+Both synthesize 5' to 3' and use complementary base pairing, but RNA polymerase doesn't require a primer and lacks proofreading ability.
+This difference explains why mutations in DNA are far more consequential than transcription errors.

 Termination: Knowing When to Stop

 The cell needs precise signals to end transcription at the right place.
-Termination mechanisms differ between prokaryotes and eukaryotes—a common source of AP exam questions.
+Termination mechanisms differ between prokaryotes and eukaryotes, and this distinction comes up often on exams.

 Termination Sequence Is Reached